StarryBadger/amusic/README.md

 <h1>This is the Amusic by #BashHang!</h1>
 <br/>
-<p>Open `index.html` to access the Home page of Amusic. `index.css` is the stylesheet being used for this project.
+<p>First ensure that you have python3 installed on your computerall with the external libraries, namely flask and sqlite3.
+Then run flsk.py and follow the localhost IP Adress to access the website opens at `index.html`, the Home page of Amusic. `index.css` is the stylesheet being used for this project.

-The home page contains a navigation bar which allows the user to go to the Artists page and the About page.
+The home page contains a navigation bar which allows the user to go to the Artists page,the Spotlight Page and the Playlist Page.
+You can also serarch songs on the Search page, and learn more about the creators on the About Page.

 There are 3 rows of Top Charts contents, listing three of each: Top Artists, Top Albums and Top Songs of the Week.
 Clicking on an artist will take the user to a listing of 5 of their albums.
 Similarly, clicking on an album will take the user to a listing of 5 songs in the album.</p>

 <h4>Hovering on the Artist and Album divs will show additional information about them!</h4>

 <p>On the Navigation bar, clicking on `Artists` takes the user to the Artists page where 5 artists are listed.
 Clicking on an artist will take the user to a listing of 5 of their albums.
 Clicking on any one of these albums will take the user to a listing of 5 songs in the album.
 These songs are not clickable.
 Home, Artists or About, when displayed in pink tells the user they are on that respective page.</p>

+<p>On the song pages, clicking on the <strong>+</strong> button adds a song to the playlist while clicking on the <strong>-<strong> button on the Playlist page removes it from the playlist.

+<p>The Spotlight Page honours <en>Marshmello</en> and counts down the release to his new album Joytime IV</p>

 <p>Clicking on `About` on the Navigation bar or 'About Us` on the website footer takes the user to a page where the names and email information of the two creators are provided along with a quick rundown on the purpose of Amusic as a music database webste.</p>
-<p>Terms of Service in the footer lists the Terms of Service that Amusic expects all its users to abide by.</p>
 <br/>
 <h3>The Files</h3>
 <br/>